kjhwan98/kjhwan98.github.io/index.md

 # About Me
 I am interested in data science.
 In particular, I would like to do research on intelligent systems.
-I started coding late, so I'm still lacking in skills, but I'm studying with passion and responsibility.
 My goal is to develop a system that maximizes benefits for users and make my technology a service.

 <br/>